Ukraine war: 16 killed in missile attack on market town

 It was assumed he would announce a fresh US aid package for the war-torn country during his trip.

 Kostyantynivka, a small market town, sits close to the battlefield.
+It is also around 17 miles (27km) from the city of Bakhmut, where fighting is known to have been intense for some time.

+Donetsk has been controlled by Russia's proxy authorities since 2014, who have repeatedly accused Ukrainian forces of targeting the city since the war with Russia began last February.

+Ihor Klimenko, Ukraine's interior minister, shared images on Telegram of what he said were rescue workers sifting through the rubble.